Chart Color Schemes

 West Perth features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 43.6% of all households, including 10.0% that are couples with children, 27.3% that are couples without children, and 5.0% that consist of single parents.
-Non-family households make up the remaining 56.4%, with lone person households comprising 47.0% and group households making up 9.3% of the total.
-The median household size is 1.8 people, which is smaller than the Greater Perth average of 2.6.
+Family households dominate at 43.6% of all households, comprising 10.0% couples with children, 27.3% couples without children, and 5.0% single parent families.
+Non-family households make up the remaining 56.4%, with lone person households at 47.0% and group households comprising 9.3% of the total.
+The median household size of 1.8 people is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households